-- Special Education Parts 1, 2 and 3 is available through the Kawartha Pine Ridge District School Board; Queen's University or other Faculties of Education. - Certification and update training is provided in Behaviour Management Systems for staff in the Board.
+- Special Education Parts 1, 2 and 3 are available through multiple Faculties of Education. - Certification and update training is provided in Behaviour Management Systems for staff in the Board.

 Ways in Which Staff Are Trained With Regard To the Legislation and Ministry Policy on Special Education, With Particular Attention to Training for New Teachers